/cdn.vox-cdn.com/uploads/chorus_image/image/68803387/best_garage_heaters.0.jpeg)

 Portability

 Garage heaters are either permanent fixtures or portable units that sit on the floor or a table.
-If you want to reposition the unit in your garage, look for a portable heater.
+If you want to reposition the unit in your garage, look for a portable garage heater.
 Portable heaters are usually electric and can be plugged into a wall outlet.

 Temperature Control